Pyzyryab/nvim-config/README.md

 ## References (WIP)

-The primagean videos
+- The primagean videos
-The guy on medium
+- The guy on medium

-## DIFFERENT OS
+## Config and Set Up across different OS

 I mostly do my coding personal job on `Linux` and `Windows` (like 70% - 30%) and my professional paid job the other way around, `Windows` and `Linux` (like 85% - 15%), and I use `Linux` mostly though `WSL`.